She writes a popular newsletter about about personal development, habit change, leadership, work, and growth.

-She is also the creator of the website Startup Pregnant, a website that looks to bring thoughtful conversation to the topics of parenting, pregnancy, and building businesses (especially when it's all happening at the same time)!
+She is the creator of the website and community Startup Pregnant, a publication that looks to bring thoughtful conversation to the topics of parenting, pregnancy, and building businesses (especially when it's all happening at the same time).

 - Building an online platform and virtual school for storytelling; developing strategic content marketing initiatives and building editorial assets.